ckeditor/ckeditor5/docs/framework/guides/architecture/core-editor-architecture.md

 * {@link module:core/editor/editor~Editor.create `create()`} &ndash; The static `create()` method.
 Editor constructors are protected and you should create editors using this static method.
 It allows the initialization process to be asynchronous.
 * {@link module:core/editor/editor~Editor#destroy `destroy()`} &ndash; Destroys the editor.
 * {@link module:core/editor/editor~Editor#execute `execute()`} &ndash; Executes the given command.
-* {@link module:core/editor/utils/dataapimixin~DataApi#setData `setData()`} and {@link module:core/editor/utils/dataapimixin~DataApi#getData `getData()`} &ndash; A way to retrieve data from the editor and set data in the editor.
+* {@link module:core/editor/utils/dataapimixin~DataApi#setData `setData()`} and {@link module:core/editor/utils/dataapimixin~DataApi#getData `getData()`} &ndash; A way to retrieve the data from the editor and set the data in the editor.
 The data format is controlled by the {@link module:engine/controller/datacontroller~DataController#processor data controller's data processor} and it does not need to be a string (it can be e.g. JSON if you implement such a {@link module:engine/dataprocessor/dataprocessor~DataProcessor data processor}).
 See, for example, how to {@link features/markdown produce Markdown output}.

-For the full list of methods check the {@link api/index API docs} of the specific editor class you use.
+For the full list of methods check the {@link api/index API docs} of the editor class you use.
 Specific editor implementations may provide additional methods.

 The {@link module:core/editor/editor~Editor `Editor`} class is a base to implement your own editors.
-CKEditor 5 Framework comes with a few editor types (for example, {@link module:editor-classic/classiceditor~ClassicEditor classic}, {@link module:editor-inline/inlineeditor~InlineEditor inline} and {@link module:editor-balloon/ballooneditor~BalloonEditor balloon}) but you can freely implement editors which work and look completely different.
+CKEditor 5 Framework comes with a few editor types (for example, {@link module:editor-classic/classiceditor~ClassicEditor classic}, {@link module:editor-inline/inlineeditor~InlineEditor inline}, {@link module:editor-balloon/ballooneditor~BalloonEditor balloon} and {@link module:editor-decoupled/decouplededitor~DecoupledEditor decoupled}) but you can freely implement editors which work and look completely different.
 The only requirement is that you implement the {@link module:core/editor/editor~Editor} interface.

 ## Plugins

 Plugins are a way to introduce editor features.
 In CKEditor 5 even {@link module:typing/typing~Typing typing} is a plugin.
-What is more, the {@link module:typing/typing~Typing} plugin requires {@link module:typing/input~Input} and {@link module:typing/delete~Delete} plugins which are responsible for handling, methods of inserting text and deleting content, respectively.
-At the same time, a couple of other plugins need to customize <kbd>Backspace</kbd> behavior in certain cases, which is handled by themselves.
+What is more, the {@link module:typing/typing~Typing} plugin depends on the {@link module:typing/input~Input} and {@link module:typing/delete~Delete} plugins which are responsible for handling the methods of inserting text and deleting content, respectively.
+At the same time, some plugins need to customize <kbd>Backspace</kbd> behavior in certain cases and handle it by themselves.
 This leaves the base plugins free of any non-generic knowledge.

 Another important aspect of how existing CKEditor 5 plugins are implemented is the split into engine and UI parts.
-For example, the {@link module:basic-styles/bold/boldediting~BoldEditing} plugin introduces schema definition, mechanisms rendering `<strong>` tags, commands to apply and remove bold from text, while the {@link module:basic-styles/bold~Bold} plugin adds the UI of the feature (i.e. a button).
+For example, the {@link module:basic-styles/bold/boldediting~BoldEditing} plugin introduces the schema definition, mechanisms rendering `<strong>` tags, commands to apply and remove bold from text, while the {@link module:basic-styles/bold~Bold} plugin adds the UI of the feature (i.e. the button).
 This feature split is meant to allow for greater reuse (one can take the engine part and implement their own UI for a feature) as well as for running CKEditor 5 on the server side.
 At the same time, the feature split [is not perfect yet and will be improved](https://github.com/ckeditor/ckeditor5/issues/488).

 The tl;dr of this is that: